pluginsGLPI/doc/source/formcreator/configuration.rst

 * **Urgency**: allows to define urgency in the generated change.
 Available choices are:

  * **Medium**: If a ticket template is used and it sets an urgency, it will be used for the generated ticket.
 Medium for other cases.
  * **Equals to the answer to the question**!
-The urgency is set from the answer of a quetion in the form.
+The urgency is set from the answer of a question in the form.

 Preview
 -------